bowen-xu/random-cpp/README.md

 # random-cpp

-C++ implementation of Python random - generate pseudo-random numbers for C++
+C++ header-only library for generating pseudo-random numbers with Python-like APIs.

 ## To use the package